imandaidf/My-Notes-App/README.md

   - **Paste Images**: Paste images from your clipboard (e.g., screenshots, copied images from websites) directly into the note input.
 - **Local Storage Persistence**: All your notes are automatically saved in your browser's `localStorage`, ensuring they remain available even after closing and reopening the browser.
 - **Dynamic Display**: Notes are rendered dynamically on the page as they are added, with the newest notes appearing at the top.
+- **Timestamp on Creation**: Each note now displays a creation timestamp in the format:
+  `Saturday, 14 Jun 2025, 9.06.123 PM`
 - **Delete Notes**: Each note includes a "Delete" button for easy removal.
 - **Search Notes**: Instantly filter and search your notes by typing keywords into the search box at the top of the app.
 - **Responsive Design**: Styled with Tailwind CSS to provide a clean and responsive user interface across different device sizes.